zygmuntz/stardose/README.md

 A recommender system for GitHub repositories.

-Input: a username, and the repos the user starred
+* input: a username, and the repos the user starred
-Output: other repos the user may be interested in
+* output: other repos the user may be interested in

 Edit `settings.py` and you're ready to run the scripts in order.